mwiedmann/aws-codeartifact-intellisense-vscode/README.md

 # aws-codeartifact-intellisense-vscode

-This extension for VSCode will add package.json dependencies IntelliSense support for AWS CodeArtifact repositories.
+This extension for VSCode will add package.json dependencies IntelliSense support for AWS CodeArtifact repositories when using `yarn berry` and its CodeArtifact plugin.

 Why: VSCode has a built in extension that has support for npm and several other public repositories, but if you are using an AWS CodeArtifact repo, you get no IntelliSense in your package.json for packages that only exist in CodeArtifact.
 This extension adds that support.